 - Pick up the litter.
 Litter and plastic cleanup is another way we can do our part.
 Going to the beach?
 Take a trash bag to gather litter as you walk.

 - Host a beach clean up and share your knowledge.
 By educating people on the importance of keeping the beaches clean and utilizing other reef saving techniques we can shift the tides of reef destruction.

 - All of Action 1 & 2

 - Support initiatives on climate change.
-There are numerous agencies out there working hard to protect reef life.
+There are numerous agencies working hard to protect reef life.

-- Pressure politicians to protect reefs.
+- Lobby Congress to protect reefs.
 The US Coral Reef Force develops strategies to protect the reefs, but we must do more.
 Stronger regulations on overfishing, pollution runoff, and climate change policies are imperative.

 - Choose to be an Ambassador for Change, and always Spread Love and Spread Light.